 Comparing Oil Brands

-Before settling on an essential oil brand, I spent almost 2 years (2013/2014) and a ridiculous amount of money comparing different essential oil brands.
+Before settling on an essential oil brand, I spent 2 years (2013/2014) and a ridiculous amount of money comparing different essential oil brands.
 I only chose popular brands that I was familiar with.
 I chose not to include lesser known brands because that was when essential oil popularity began rising dramatically and many brands were popping up for a brief amount of time to cash in on the profits before closing down.

 If all oils are the same, then the same oil should smell the same regardless of which company it's from.
 Let me be the first to admit this is not at all the case.